Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Experiments

 \subsection{Implementation Details}

-The AdaFocus framework is implemented with PyTorch~\cite{paszke2019pytorch}.
 The factors $\theta$, $\alpha$, and $\beta$ are empirically set to $0.75$, $5.0$, and $3.0$, respectively.
 All these factors are the same across different datasets and models.
-Ablation studies on these three factors are provided in Section \myRed{S1.1} of the \textbf{Supplementary Materials}.
+Ablation studies on these three factors are provided in Section~\ref{ablation_parameter} of \textbf{Appendix}.
 The initial values of position $\lambda$ and spike-actionness $a$ for each action instance are set to $0$.
-The model is initially trained without AdaFocus for $20\%$ of the total iterations, so that the estimated positions and spike-actionness of actions are more reliable when starting the learning of the AdaFocus framework.
-Other hyper-parameters (\eg, learning rate, batch size) vary with different models and datasets, and we follow the same settings as their public codebases for fair comparisons.
+The model is initially trained under weak supervision without AdaptFocus for $20\%$ of the total iterations, where the positions $\lambda$ and spike-actionness $a$ of actions are updated by Online Estimation (see Eq.~\ref{online_estimation}), making them more reliable when starting the learning of the AdaptFocus framework.
+Other hyper-parameters (e.g., learning rate, batch size) vary with different models and datasets, and we follow the same settings as their public codebases for fair comparison.
 During training, $F$ frames with a stride $\tau$ (denoted as $F\times \tau$) are sampled for each clip.
 For testing, following previous practice, $\textit{view}_t\times \textit{view}_s$ clips are evenly sampled from a long video, where $\textit{view}_t$ is the number of temporal clips and $\textit{view}_s$ is the number of spatial crops.
 The classification scores of these clips are averaged into the final video-level classification score.
 All experiments are conducted on $4$ NVIDIA A6000 GPUs for about 12 hours.